hellodemola/healthcare/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+### Testing

+Testing was intended to be done with Vite and React testing library.
+But no test file has been created.
+Test files and cases will be updated.

 ## Screenshot
 <img width="1440" alt="Screenshot 2024-11-30 at 11 04 38 AM" src="https://github.com/user-attachments/assets/f4d4fefb-5942-46b1-aec8-1baf9a2abcd4">